-- A risk assessment must be completed in all cases where there is a clear risk of abuse. - In other cases of "concern", we recognise that many of our members are suffering from "state abuse" but that not all of these will reach the threshold for a safeguarding risk assessment.
+A risk assessment must be completed in all cases where there is a clear risk of abuse.

+In other cases of "concern", we recognise that many of our members are suffering from "state abuse" but that not all of these will reach the threshold for a safeguarding risk assessment.

 Volunteers should report all concerns to staff.
-Staff are experienced and trained to be able to make a judgement on whether a case is more than the usual level of concern and should discuss any cases they are worried about (which would usually be those over and above the "normal" destitution experienced by members) with an Operational Manager who will make a decision about whether a risk assessment needs to be completed.
+Staff are experienced and trained to be able to make a judgement on whether a case is more than the usual level of concern and should discuss any cases they are worried about with a Safeguarding Lead/Head of Services who will make a decision about whether a risk assessment needs to be completed.